-This vignette builds a framework for tuning the block-selection algorithms in blocklength.
+This vignette builds a framework for tuning the block-selection

 This section will discuss the tuning parameters of each optimization method.
 Though some parameters are set to a default, often times manual inspection and adjustments will need to be made to identify and remedy problematic solutions such as local optima or corner solutions.